 Model ethical and appropriate behavior, professional standards, compliance, and personal integrity.

 Understand and comply with the Code of Conduct, OHSU and departmental policies and procedures, applicable rules and regulations.

-BLS certification issued by the American Heart Association (AHA) or Military Training Network branch of AHA
+BLS required at time of hire, issued by the American Heart Association (AHA) or Military Training Network branch of AHA

 Must be able to perform the essential functions of the position with or without accommodation